-When two calls are in progress (one active and one on hold), press and hold the Subtron until you hear a double beep indicating that the two calls have been joined into one conference call.
+When two calls are in progress (one active and one on hold):

+1. Push and hold the Phone Subtraction until you hear a double beep, indicating that the two calls have been joined into one conference call.

 Three-Way Calling